 During the holidays it’s tempting to sleep in, have a late lunch at 3pm, snack on cheese at crackers at 5pm then eat a normal dinner despite not being very hungry.
 But sticking to breakfast, lunch and dinner at your usual times, as well as avoiding snacking, will help prevent overeating (and eating the wrong things).

 How to do it: Make a meal plan so you have a guide for what you’ll be eating over the holidays.
-If you’re starving between meals and the Christmas lunch or dinner is still hours away from being served, snack smart: resist the chips and dip and have a glass of water plus something that will keep you full (10-15 nuts or half an avocado).
+If you’re starving between meals and the Christmas lunch or dinner is still hours away from being served, snack smart: resist the chips and dip and have a glass of water plus something healthy that will keep you full (see my list of 25 healthy snacks here).

 During a normal weekday routine it’s easy to drink water throughout the day.
 But being constantly on the go or in a mad rush for last-minute gifts means it’s not as easy during the festive season.

 How to do it: Keep a water bottle with you wherever you go and make water interesting: make your own infused/flavoured water by filling up a jug or glass jar and add extras such as mint, sliced lemon, raspberries or sliced cucumber.
 Sip it throughout the day, refill with water as necessary and use the flavourings in a smoothie at the end of the day or the next morning.

 This doesn’t mean you have to slog it out in the gym for 45 minutes each day.
 Holidays are the perfect time to mix up your normal routine, not to mention get outside and enjoy the beautiful sunshine (if you’re in the southern hemisphere).